iplusacademy/moodle-paygw_airtelafrica/readme.md

 This plugin will be published and regularly updated on [Github](https://github.com/iplusacademy/moodle-paygw_airtelafrica)

+## Challenges ##

+The main problem is that we can't use a reliable callback.
+The transition from sandbox to production environment in Moodle is immediate, the transition from sandbox to production environment in Airtel Africa can take days.
+So a sandbox callback can end up in a production environment and vice versa.
+We addressed this issue by:

+- using the callback only as a backup tool, in case a successful payment was missed.
+- pinging the server for three minutes to see if the payment was successful.

 ## Bug and problem reports / Support requests ##

 This plugin is carefully developed and only thoroughly tested in Uganda, but bugs and problems can always appear.